 3 New Year Books for Kids

-Check out the 3 quality New Year read alouds for elementary students below.
-These picture books about New Years will be a big hit in your classroom!
+Check out these high-quality quality New Year read alouds for elementary students below.
+These picture books about New Year’s will be a big hit in your classroom!

 Squirrel’s New Year’s Resolution by Pat Miller

 The first on the list of New Year read aloud books is Squirrel’s New Year’s Resolution.
 It is the start of the new year and all of the animals in the forest have made their New Year’s resolutions, everyone except Squirrel.
 She starts off by asking Bear what a resolution is and if he has one.
 Bear explains what a resolution is and tells Squirrel that his resolution is to help their friend Skunk learn how to read.
 Squirrel feels determined to come up with a resolution after talking to Bear.

 As she travels throughout the forest, Squirrel runs into many of her friends and talks about their resolutions.
 Skunk wants to learn to read, Turtle and Mole want to plant a garden, and Porcupine wants to be less grumpy.
 When Squirrel is eating lunch at the diner, her friends arrive too and they talk about how helpful Squirrel has been.
 When she visited Skunk, she helped her feel better.
 She climbed a tree to help Mole and Turtle find a spot for their garden.
 She also taught Porcupine some funny jokes.
 That is when Squirrel realizes what her resolution will be: to help someone each day.
 I liked this book so much that I added it to Starts With a Story collection!

 If you are looking for lesson ideas, worksheets, and activities to go with a New Years book, check out this Squirrel’s New Year’s Resolution book companion.
 It includes reading comprehension questions, digital activities, printable worksheets, and much more!